-Art in Tech Grade 10-12 1st &/or 2nd Semester 1 credit and/or 2 credits Art in Tech will allow students to gain knowledge in the realm of art and technology.
+1st &/or 2nd Semester Art in Tech Grade 10-12 1 credit and/or 2 credits Art in Tech will allow students to gain knowledge in the realm of art and technology.
 Students will work with manipulating photos, layout design and editing films.
 Students will learn photography, graphic design with Adobe programs, and video editing while incorporating the elements and principles of design.
 Personal digital cameras are recommended, but not a requirement.

-Grade 9-12 1st or 2nd Semester 1 credit Basic Design Basic Design is a prerequisite for most Art courses.

-This course will prepare the art student for future studio classes and provide the non-art student with design experiences, which formulate personal aesthetic choices.
+Grade 9-12 1st or 2nd Semester Basic Design 1 credit This course will prepare the art student for future studio classes and provide the non-art student with design experiences, which formulate personal aesthetic choices.